sambhav25bas/Java-Project/statement.md

 # Aircraft Stall Speed Calculator

-## Problem Statement
+1.Problem Statement

-Aircraft stall speed is an important parameter in aircraft performance and flight safety.
+-Aircraft stall speed is an important parameter in aircraft performance and flight safety.
 Stall speed depends on factors such as aircraft weight, wing area, maximum lift coefficient, and air density.

-Calculating stall speed manually can take time and may lead to calculation errors, especially when atmospheric conditions such as altitude are also considered.
+-Calculating stall speed manually can take time and may lead to calculation errors, especially when atmospheric conditions such as altitude are also considered.

-The purpose of this project is to develop a simple **Java-based Aircraft Stall Speed Calculator** that allows the user to enter basic aircraft and flight parameters and calculates the stall speed using the standard aerodynamic stall-speed equation.
+-The purpose of this project is to develop a simple Java-based Aircraft Stall Speed Calculator that allows the user to enter basic aircraft and flight parameters and calculates the stall speed using the standard aerodynamic stall-speed equation.

-The project also calculates atmospheric temperature and air density based on altitude using a simplified International Standard Atmosphere (ISA) model.
+-The project also calculates atmospheric temperature and air density based on altitude using a simplified International Standard Atmosphere (ISA) model.

-## Project Scope
+2.Project Scope

 The project focuses on calculating the stall speed of an aircraft under different input conditions.